-I discovered birth photography by accident back in 2013 when a friend of a friend asked me to do birth photos for her second delivery.
+I discovered birth photography in 2013 when a friend of a friend asked me to photograph her second delivery.
 Like so many people, I hadn’t even heard of birth photography at the time, so I studied what few sessions I could find online before heading in for her birth.
 After her awesome birth, I was hooked!
 I loved being able to capture all the love that went into her delivery, and witness the magic and power of birth.
-A few weeks later she told me that she found herself looking through her birth images late at night, when things were difficult, and it helped her so much during her postpartum time.
+A few weeks later she told me that she found herself looking through her birth images late at night, when things were difficult, and it helped her so much during her postpartum recovery.
 It gave her reassurance and empowerment.
 It helped her process her birth and bond with her baby.
 That’s when I knew I wanted to be able to offer this service to other women.
 Birth photography is not only a celebration of birth, but it is a valuable postpartum resource, as mothers process their birth experience.

-magical moments are deeply felt but often go unseen, or forgotten in the haze of infancy and sleep deprivation, and nearly impossible to fully convey to a young child.
+deeply felt but often go unseen, or forgotten in the haze of infancy and sleep deprivation, and nearly impossible to fully convey to a young child.
 But seeing is knowing in this case and a birth photographer is there to capture all that goodness for families to treasure forever.

-What makes the Mother Bird birth experience special is that it is designed to tell a child’s whole birth story, from maternity to birth and then newborn, and even up to their first year and beyond, if parents wish.
+What makes the Mother Bird birth experience special is that it is designed to support families and tell a child’s whole birth story, from maternity to birth and then newborn, and even up to their first year and beyond, if parents wish.
 Each of the birth stories is set to music in their birth slideshow which adds another layer of emotion to the story.
 These slideshows are part of the special sauce of what I offer: they are meant to be shared and rewatched during the first weeks of postpartum, as parents bond and process their birth experience.

 We are a military family, with roots in both Maryland and Washington.

 I don’t carry a purse anymore, and I love it.
 I just make sure all my outfits have pocket space for phone, key, and wallet--it’s so freeing!
-Plus my kids never ask me to hold their stuff!
+Plus my kids never ask me to hold their stuff! ;)

 I live in a little yellow house, which I adore.
 I would totally live in an actual tiny home if not for my four kids and 6’4’’ husband--we’re all just a smidge too big for that.
-But we love “little house” living, and all the ways it brings us closer together.
-Even our little white dog, Polly
+But we love 'little house' living, and all the ways it brings us closer together.
+Even our little white dog, Polly!